A message from Dr. Jonathan Wright. Action Alert!

 After a few months being able to prescribe 3β-Adiol, notifications were received from the compounding pharmacies that “a certain Federal agency” had made it impossible for them to obtain it.
 That’s still the case as this is written in 2019.”

 That’s right, men.
-An anti-carcinogenic testosterone, very briefly available on prescription through compounding pharmacies!
+An anti-carcinogenic testosterone, was very briefly available by prescription through compounding pharmacies!
 Let’s review some of the research about this anti-carcinogenic testosterone named 3β-Adiol (for the technically inclined, the “full name” of this testosterone metabolite is in parentheses above).
-In 2005, researchers reported that there are not only androgen receptors (“AR”) in prostate glands, there are receptors in the prostate for estrogens too, specifically estrogen receptor beta (“ERβ”).
+In 2005, researchers reported2 that there are not only androgen receptors (“AR”) in prostate glands, there are receptors in the prostate for estrogens too, specifically estrogen receptor beta (“ERβ”).

 Yes, that emphasis was added!
 It’s now 2019; this research was reported in 2010!
 Why isn’t this “novel potential application” of 3β-Adiol—a testosterone metabolite produced internally in every male body—why isn’t it being heavily researched and freely used—right here in these United States?
 We all know that answer to that question, so I won’t bother to take your time with explaining what we all know!